 Managing Side Effects

 Because chemotherapy is often given in combination with radiation therapy, our doctors carefully manage doses to help minimize possible side effects, such as nausea, vomiting, fatigue, loss of appetite, and mouth sores.
-They can also prescribe medication to help manage side effects, and NYU Langone offers a range of supportive and integrative services.
+They can also prescribe medication to help manage these side effects, and Perlmutter Cancer Center offers a range of supportive and integrative services.

-Chemotherapy can cause a woman to begin menopause, when she stops having her period, at a younger age than expected.
-NYU Langone gynecologic oncologists and fertility experts are available to discuss options for preserving your ability to have a child.
+Chemotherapy can cause a woman to begin menopause—when she stops having her period—at a younger age than expected.
+Our gynecologic oncologists and fertility experts are available to discuss options for preserving your ability to have a child.